Mar 4, 2022

 LATIF: Yeah.

 LATIF: Huh.
-Yeah.
-I guess — I don’t know!
-Cus — like to me it sounds like, maybe at the very beginning of life there was orderliness built right on top of the orderliness of the planet itself.
+Yeah, I guess—I don't know!
+Because, like, to me it sounds like maybe at the very beginning of life there was an orderliness built right on top of the orderliness of the planet itself.

-[SINGING, to the tune of The Circle of Life: It’s o-chaos, everything is chaos.
-It’s o-chaos, everything is chaos.
+[MUSIC: [singing] It's all chaos, everything is chaos.
+It's all chaos, everything is chaos.
 From the day we arrived on this planet in darkness and far from the sun.
-There was more that we need, that it’s lightning can seed, more chance that it would never be done.
-And we fight for our place here, competing through struggles and strife, you can’t anticipate who gets to dominate in the contest for the greatest in life.
-It’s the chaos of life!
-That confounds us all!
-Choose despair or hope, it matters not.
-Till we lose our place on this path that’s grinding, it’s just chaos…]
+There was more that we need, than just lightning can seed, more chance that it would never be done.
+And as we fight for our place here, competing through struggle and strife, you can't anticipate who gets to dominate in the contest for the greatest in life.
+It's the chaos of life that confounds us all!
+To despair or hope, it matters not.
+'Til we lose our place on this path that's grinding, it's just chaos ...]

 LATIF: Bloom.

 LULU: Bloom.
-Big thanks to Alan Goffinski for creating that song and Alida Goffinski for belting the heck out of it.
-Thanks also to Chuck Cheeseman, Sarah Luterman, Doug Erwin, Candice Wang.
+Big thanks to Alan Goffinski for creating that song, and Alina Goffinski for belting the heck out of it.
+Thanks also to Chuck Cheeseman, Sarah Luterman, Doug Erwin and Candice Wang.

 LATIF: Thanks to David Sepkoski, whose book Rereading the Fossil Record we drew on for the story about Stephen Jay Gould and extinction.
 Thank you to Nick Haddad, Ayana Johnson, Chris Klausmeier, Laura Verhaeghe and Noelle Bowlin.